-At all times, all people in the United States have a legal duty to act reasonably so as to avoid injuring other people.
+At any given time, everyone has a legal duty to act reasonably so as to avoid injuring other people.
 When people fail to meet this legal duty, they may be liable for any resulting harm experienced by others.
 This is a core principle of personal injury law.

 The duty to act reasonably with respect to the safet of others is the duty of care that applies in most situations.
 However, in some situations, the law imposes other duties of care.
 For example, common carriers (including bus drivers, train drivers, and airplane pilots) owe a particularly high duty of care to passengers.
-So, a bus company (a common carrier) might be liable for a passenger's injuries when the bus company was only slightly at fault for the injuries.
+So, a bus company (a common carrier) might be liable for a passenger's injuries when the bus company was only slightly at fault for causing an accident.

 The law also imposes a higher duty of care on some professionals, including doctors and lawyers.
-A doctor must not only act as a reasonable person would under the circumstances but must also exhibit the knowledge and professionalism that a reasonable doctor would exhibit under the circumstances.
-For this reason, even a subtle miscalculation or mistake can lead to a doctor being sued.
+A doctor must not only act as a reasonable person would under the circumstances, but must also act with the skill and professionalism that a similarly-trained doctor would exhibit under the circumstances.
+Breach of this special medical standard of care can lead to a medical malpractice case.

-Duty of care also applies to businesses.
-A business must act as a reasonable business would under similar circumstances.
-So, imagine a coffee shop fails to place a rug or mat near a doorway on a rainy day.
+The duty of care also applies to businesses.
+So, imagine that a coffee shop fails to place a rug or mat near a doorway on a rainy day.
 Water accumulates, and a customer slips and falls due to the slippery floor.
-The coffee shop failed to fulfill its duty to act as a reasonable business so as to avoid causing injuries to customers.
+The coffee shop failed to fulfill its duty to act as a reasonable business so as to avoid causing foreseeable injuries to customers.
 As a result, the customer will likely be able to sue the business for slip and fall injuries.

-Thus, "negligence" is a legal term that basically means a breach of a duty.
+So, "negligence" is a legal term that basically means a breach of a legal duty.
 The "duty of care" which was discussed above, is one of the four elements that a person must prove in order to win a lawsuit for negligence.

 The other three elements are relatively easy to understand.
-Once a plaintiff has proven that a defendant had a duty of care, in order to win the lawsuit, the plaintiff must prove that the defendant failed to achieve that duty of care (or "breached" the duty), that the plaintiff suffered harm (damages), and that the damages were actually caused by the defendant's breach (causation).
+Once a plaintiff has proven that a defendant had a duty of care, in order to win the lawsuit the plaintiff must prove that the defendant failed to act in line with that duty of care (or "breached" the duty), that the plaintiff suffered harm (damages), and that the damages were actually caused by the defendant's breach (causation).

 Consider an example.
 Pete rides a bus to work every day.
-One day, Dave, the driver of the bus, fails to pay attention while driving, runs a red light, and strikes a large vehicle.
+One day, Dave, the driver of the bus, while looking at his phone (in violation of company policy) runs a red light, and strikes a large vehicle.
 Pete suffers a broken arm.

 First, Pete would have to prove Dave's duty of care.
 Since Dave was driving a bus, he was a common carrier.
 We know that common carriers have a duty to act with a particularly high level of care to keep passengers safe.

 Second, Pete would have to prove that Dave breached the duty of care.
-Dave was using his phone while driving, ran a red light and struck a truck because he was not paying attention.
-That would be a breach of the duty to act reasonably to keep passengers safe.
+Dave was using his phone while driving, ran a red light, and struck a truck because he wasn't paying attention.
+That would easily qualify as a breach of the duty to act reasonably to keep passengers safe.

 Third, Pete would have to prove that he was harmed.
 He suffered a broken arm, which certainly counts as damages.